plazi/community/README.md

-# plazi/learning
+# plazi/community

-> This repo is intended to serve as a help desk for GGI users.
+> This repo is intended to serve as a community center for GGI users.

 Post your GGI-related questions if they weren't answered by the available training material.
 For a better experience, please refer first to the [GitHub Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines).